danwild/leaflet-network/README.md

 # leaflet-network [![npm version][npm-image]][npm-url] [![NPM Downloads][npm-downloads-image]][npm-url]

-Leaflet plugin to visualise (weighted) network connectivity between spatial data points.
+**ALPHA** leaflet plugin to visualise (weighted) network connectivity between spatial data points.
 It uses [d3.js v4](http://d3js.org) to visualise the network connections on a `L.SVG` layer.

+Node connectivity weights can be represented:
+- **Globally:** node connection strength scaled against all others, and represented by width of the connecting line (range defined via `lineWidthRange`)
+- **Locally:** node connection strength is scaled only by the connections it has using the current `displayMode`, and represented by color of the connecting lines (range defined via `localColorScale`).

 This plugin only supports Leaflet ^v1.0.0.